8area8/django-rest-framework-articles/README.md

 # Mb-drf-article

 Mb-drf-article is a simple Django Rest Framework app to add some articles.
+install the package with `pip install mb-drf-article`.

 ## Quick start